barankarakus/config/.zsh/README.md

 * The maczshrc, linuxzshrc files contain system-specific global settings, i.e. settings I want across all MacOS systems or across all Linux systems that I'm working on.
 * .zshrc tries to detect which system (Mac or Linux) it's on and sources maczshrc or linuxzshrc as appropriate.

-* The zshvim file configures zsh's vim emulation mode.
-It also sets vim to be the MANPAGER, i.e. tells zsh I want to use vim to view man pages.
+* The keybindings file configures my zsh keybindings.
+In particular, it sets up zsh's vim emulation mode.
 * .zshrc sources this file.

 * The localzshrc file is for storing configuration options specific (local) to a particular machine.